 Work with colleagues throughout Lincoln City FC to extend knowledge and skills in order to identify and develop best practice.

-Deal with enquiries and general day-to-day liaison with customers, colleagues and partners
+Deal with enquiries and general day-to-day liaison with customers, colleagues and partners.

-Actively participate on continuing professional development and the appraisal process
+Actively participate on continuing professional development and the appraisal process.

 Undertake such other duties, training and/or hours of work as may be reasonably required and which are consistent with the general level of responsibility of this job.